-If you care about our National Parks, wilderness, or public lands, in general, then you must be vigilant about what is happening in Washington D.C.
+If you care about our National Parks, wilderness, or public lands, in general, then you must be vigilant about what is happening in Washington D.C. and what your elected officials are doing.
+Most importantly, you should know how to fight for the environment in Washington DC, which means how things work and how to be a good advocate.

 Mother Nature may be cold and uncaring, but that doesn’t mean you should be.